ED files case in Rs 200 cr duping of ex-Ranbaxy promoter's wife | english.lokmat.com

 The Enforcement Directorate (ED) has registered an Enforcement Case Information Report (ECIR) against Rohini Jail inmate Sukesh Chandrashekar for allegedly duping the wife of former promoter Ranbaxy Shivinder Mohan Singh of Rs 200 crore, a source told ANI.

-A money laundering case has been registered against Chandrasekhar and his aides Deepak Ramdani and Pradeep Ramdani and others for duping Aditi Singh, wife of Shivinder Mohan Singh.
+A money laundering case has been registered against Chandrashekar and his aides Deepak Ramdani and Pradeep Ramdani and others for duping Aditi Singh, wife of Shivinder Mohan Singh.

 According to sources, ECIR was registered on August 8 a day after Delhi Police registered an FIR against Chandrashekar.